Bischoff/paracuke/assets/documentation/IDEAS.md

 would ignore the special initialization and termination contexts `init` and `end`.

-Instead of 3 phases (init, parallel, and end), we could define as many as we want.

-The syntax of the contexts file could be changed to json, yaml, or XML.
-Or mimick the data structures of Go.

-Final results could report file and line of errors
+Final results could report file and line number of errors

 JUnit reports currently cannot be generated.

-Performance could be increased by reading all features before starting to execute them.

 ## Cucumber facilities